Preparing for your headshot session with Folrev Photography

 (If you haven't booked your session yet, please check this page with booking information and a portfolio.)

 I recommend that you begin preparations a couple of days before your shoot.
-Properly planning for the session will reduce your stress, and you’ll have a better time.
-Your photographs will also look a lot nicer than if you only “wing it."
+Properly preparing yourself for the session will reduce your stress and you’ll get a better experience.
+As a result, your photographs will look more natural and more authentic.

 The clothing you wear is an expression of your personality and of your personal brand.
 People do actually judge the book from the cover or as said in French: "the robe does make the monk".
-My recommendation for selecting garments is to make them as simple as possible while maintaining your personal style, and bring at least one additional outfit!
+My recommendation for selecting your outfit is to make them as simple as possible while maintaining your personal style, and bring at least one additional outfit!

-- Start simple: a shirt or blouse, then add layers.
+- Start simple with a shirt or blouse, then add layers.

 - Be sure your clothes are fully ironed before the session, and bring changes of clothes on coat-hangers to avoid undoing the ironing.
 Wrinkles in garments are tough and too expensive to edit out.

 - Start with a natural foundation.
 Use just enough to hide any blemishes.

-- Bring your makeup to the shoot, and possibly your moisturizer in case your skin becomes dry.
+- Bring your makeup with you, and possibly a moisturizer too.

 - If you are concerned with skin blemishes, feel free to use a little foundation.